brainqub3/jar3d_meta_expert/README.md

 ## Setup for Jar3d
 Jar3d is a more sophisticated agent that uses RAG, Chain-of-Reasoning, and Meta-Prompting to complete long-running research tasks.

+*Note: Currently, th best results are with Claude 3.5 Sonnet and Llama 3.1 70B.
+Results with GPT-4o are inconsistent*

 Try Jar3d with:
 - Writing a newsletter - [Example](Docs/Example%20Outputs/Llama%203.1%20Newsletter.MD)
 - Writing a literature review